 Students who have additional questions or who would like assistance in securing an internship should contact the MPA Internship Coordinator, Dr. Michelle Wade.

 THE MILL AT ANSELMA: This local nonprofit is looking for an intern to help with strategic planning efforts.
-If you are interested and would like more details, please contact Dr. Jeremy Phillips who can out you in touch with the organization.
+If you are interested and would like more details, please contact Dr. Jeremy Phillips who can get you in touch with the organization.

 The CONGRESSIONAL BUDGET OFFICE: Summer internship program located in Washington, D.C.
 The CBO provides provides the Congress with the objective, timely, and nonpartisan analyses needed for economic and budgetary decisions.
 CBO will accept applications from graduate students for the 2018 Summer Internship Program between January 2 and February 28, 2018.
 Interns contribute to CBO’s work in areas such as budget and tax policy, health care, national defense, the environment, education, retirement assistance, other income assistance, regulation and public investment.

 CBO internships offer:

 • Ten weeks of experience in the federal budget process and policymaking,

 • The opportunity to work with experts in economic analysis,

 • The opportunity to participate in educational events on Capitol Hill,

 • The dynamic environment of one of the world’s premier cities,